Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Channels with CSIT

 is a permutation matrix multiplied by $1/|\set X|$.
 For example, for $|\set X|=2$ we have the two extremes

-But the permutation property means that $X(s_T)$ is a function of $X(0)$, i.e., the encoding simplifies to a conventional code book as in Remark~\ref{remark:conventional-codebook} with uniformly-distributed $U$ and a permutation $\pi_{s_T}(.)$ indexed by $s_T$ such that $X(S_T)=\pi_{S_T}(U)$.
-For example, for the first $P_A$ in \eqref{eq:extreme2} we may choose $X(S_T)=U$ which is independent of $S_T$.
+The permutation property means that $X(s_T)$ is a function of $X(0)$, i.e., the encoding simplifies to a conventional codebook as in Remark~\ref{remark:conventional-codebook} with uniformly-distributed $U$ and a permutation $\pi_{s_T}(.)$ indexed by $s_T$ such that $X(S_T)=\pi_{S_T}(U)$.
+For example, for the first $P_A$ in \eqref{eq:extreme2} we may choose $X(S_T)=U$, which is independent of $S_T$.
 On the other hand, for the second $P_A$ in \eqref{eq:extreme2} we may choose $X(S_T)=U\oplus S_T$ where $\oplus$ denotes addition modulo-2.

-For $|\set S_T|>2$, the geometry of $\set P(A)$ is more complicated.
+For $|\set S_T|>2$, the geometry of $\set P(A)$ is more complicated; see~\cite[Sec.~VI.B]{Farmanbar09}.
 For example, consider $\set X=\{0,1\}$ and suppose the marginals $P_{X(s_T)}$, $s_T \in \set S_T$, are all uniform.
 Then the extremes include $P_A$ related to linear codes and their cosets, e.g., two extremes for $|\set S_T|=3$ are related to the repetition code and single parity check code:

-This observation motivates concatenated coding where the message is first encoded by an outer encoder followed by an inner code that is the coset of a linear code.
-The transmitter then sends the entries at position $S_T$ of the inner code word, where we recall that these symbols are vectors of length $|\set S_T|$.
-We do not know if there are channels for which such codes are useful.
+This observation motivates concatenated coding, where the message is first encoded by an outer encoder followed by an inner code that is the coset of a linear code.
+The transmitter then sends the entries at position $S_T$ of the inner codewords, which are vectors of dimension $|\set S_T|$.
+We do not know if there are channels for which such codes are helpful.